 Setting healthy boundaries and balance.
 This is a tough one for a lot of folks including myself.
 We’re taught from an early age that it is better to give than to receive and that being selfless is a virtue.
 And in some cases those are noble values.
-But when the list of people to please and of tasks to do mount, what is a value can become a drain of your energy, vitality and your willingness to engage with life.
+But when the list of people to please and of tasks to do mount, what was a value can become a drain of your energy, vitality and your willingness to engage with those around you.
 And depending on the veracity to which you hold to these values, the effects can be dramatic.

-I used to have poorly defined boundaries as did those who were closest in to me.
-If I had a grievance with somebody I would hold it in and resentment would eventually take hold.
+I used to have poorly defined boundaries, as did those who were closest in to me.
+If I had a grievance with somebody, I would hold it in and resentment would eventually take hold.
 Leaving me with a silent grudge that was left to fester.
 But it wasn’t just me.
-Most of the people I was in contact with day to day acted the same way.
+Most of the people I was in close contact with day to day acted the same way.
 Arguments would erupt because of the smallest infraction or mistaken intention.
 All of which could have been avoided if we had just spoken candidly about how we felt about whatever the issue was.
-And sometimes even that isn’t enough!

 One of the first steps in psychological self care is prevention.
-If the above scenario feels all too familiar, difficulty saying no to added responsibility, then setting a boundary around saying no to added responsibility will help to prevent some stress.
+If the above scenario feels all too familiar, difficulty saying no to added responsibility, then setting healthy boundaries around saying no to added responsibility, will help to prevent some stress.
 It’s healthy to want to do for others.
-It’s one of the ways we create tight bonds and close relationships with one another and one of the love languages.
-But when we take on so much that the tasks we agree to do become a source of distress, then we’re tearing apart the connections we were trying to build when we agreed to take them on in the first place.
+It’s one of the ways we create tight bonds and close relationships with one another and is one of the five love languages.
+But when we take on so much that the tasks we agree to do become a source of distress or breeds resentment, then we’re tearing apart the connections we were trying to build when we agreed to take them on in the first place.

 Alternately when stress does mount, journalling can be a way to put some distance between yourself and the situation.
 Giving yourself the time and space needed to gain a new perspective.
 Coming up with a resource list can be helpful as well.
 Something I’ve added to my journal for times when you feel as though you’ve run out of ideas or are just too tired to think.
 Check, been there 😀